Removal Company Health and Safety Templates, Documents and Guidance.

 Do removal companies need to complete a risk assessment?

-Yes, all removal companies must carry out risk assessments to identify hazards and protect staff, customers, and contractors.
+Yes — all removal companies are legally required to carry out suitable and sufficient risk assessments to identify hazards and protect employees, customers, and contractors.

 Do removal companies need a health and safety policy?

-A health and safety policy sets out your company’s commitment to protecting staff, customers, and contractors.
-It should outline responsibilities, arrangements, and key procedures for hazards like manual handling, vehicle checks, and lone working.
-Even small businesses benefit from having one in place, as it demonstrates compliance and builds client confidence.
-Our editable Health and Safety Policy Template is designed for removal businesses and can be adapted quickly to suit your operation.
+A health and safety policy sets out your company’s approach to managing risks and defines responsibilities, arrangements, and can include procedures for common hazards such as manual handling, vehicle checks, and lone working.
+Our editable Health and Safety Policy Template is specifically designed for removal businesses and can be quickly customised to reflect your company’s size, structure, and operations.

 What are the main health and safety risks for removal companies?